My legal rights: I was raped and became pregnant

-A new Washington state law fixes a gap that forced some mothers to co-parent a child conceived from a rape.
-Publication #3660EN
+A Washington State law passed in 2019 closed a gap that forced some mothers to co-parent a child conceived from rape.

-A recent Washington state law closes a gap that forced some mothers to co-parent a child conceived from a rape.
-The law creates a court process for rape survivors to terminate (end) or restrict (limit) the rapist’s parental rights by presenting clear and convincing evidence that the pregnancy was a result of the rape.
+The law created a court process for rape survivors to end (terminate) or restrict the rapist’s parental rights by presenting clear, convincing evidence that the rape caused the pregnancy.

-*Get help from a local Community Sexual Assault Program.
-Visit
+- Get help from a local Community Sexual Assault Program.

 Now you can do this without the state's involvement.
 If you can prove the child was born because of a rape, you can decide what parental rights you want the rapist to have, if any.

 You must be able to prove the rape happened in one of two ways:

 - A court convicted the person of or accepted his plea to rape.